nalhe627/things2do/README.md

 > [!IMPORTANT]
 > Before using the features of the application, please make sure you've completed the [Prerequisites for Using the Features](#prerequisites-for-using-the-features) section first.

-By the final release, the application will contain 5 major features:
+The mobile app contains 5 major features:
 1. [Creating "posts"](#creating-posts) (or "events", both terms are interchangeable)
 2. [Updating profile information](#updating-profiles)
 3. [Deleting a saved event from ThingDeck](#deleting-events-in-thingdeck)